damiensedgwick/damiensedgwick/README.md

 Hello 👋

-I am a software developer based in Norwich, UK and I am currently hacking on napps using Golang and HTMX.
+I am a software developer based in Norwich, UK and I am currently hacking on napps using Golang, HTMX and SQLite.

 ### Projects